The Kayan People

-The Kayan tribes that live in the Chiang Mai region of Thailand (and further north) most likely settled in the region due to the ongoing conflicts that took place in Myanmar in the 1980’s and 90’s.
+The Kayan people that live in the Chiang Mai region of Thailand (and further north) most likely settled in the region due to the ongoing conflicts that took place in Myanmar in the 1980’s and 90’s.
 Among those that entered Thailand, there was a significant portion of them that wore ‘neck rings’ as we know them.

 It’s interesting to note, that what we think of as ‘rings’ aren’t actually rings.
 It’s actually one long, continuous coil of brass.
 The coiling method allows for the concentric rings to change in diameter as required to accommodate the neck and collar of the wearer.
 Another misconception is that the ring, or coils, stretch the neck of the wearer.
 In fact, what happens is the collarbone and ribs are compressed downwards so that the neck appears longer.
 But the neck never really changes at all, it’s always the same.
 The coil is only removed occasionally, just to increase it as the wearer ages.